Jerakin/DefBuild/README.md

   builder.py [command] [arguments]

 Available Commands:
-  build              [project location]         Project location, use . for current folder
+  build              [project location]         Project location, use . for current directory
                      -p, --platform [arg]       For which platform you want to build ios/android -q, --quick                Do a quickbuild by skipping distclean -o, --options              Use a properties file to override or add values to the .project file